2 min read

 The term “Augmented Reality” covers digital technologies where data is visually projected to the operator and where interaction is done directly on the projection using hands or voice control.
 Typical AR devices are HoloLens glasses (which focus on a large amount of data and information in production) and RealWear (which focus on simplicity and use in the field).

-Both are designed to support work processes in work environments with low light and with noise levels up to 70dB, where normal devices such as computers, tablets and smartphones cannot be used.
-Using voice control, it is possible to acknowledge completed tasks and to update changes through images, video and text.
+Both are designed to support work processes in work environments with low light and noise levels up to 70dB, where normal devices such as computers, tablets, and smartphones cannot be used.
+Using voice control, it is possible to acknowledge completed tasks and to update changes through images, video, and text.

 A proactive project approach

-“Obviously, there’s still some way to go before we can reap all the benefits from this technology, but we are convinced that we can add value to our customers’ projects all the way from product design to support by embracing both mixed reality and virtual reality.”
+“There is still some way to go before we can reap all the benefits from this technology, but we are convinced that we can add value to our customers’ projects from product design to support by embracing both mixed reality and virtual reality.”

 Application in real life

-The technology, which was tested in 2020, soon had to move from an idea to reality.
-With the onset of the corona pandemic, restrictions on international travel meant that in the summer of 2020, PJM had to carry out its first actual field work using mixed reality technology on a project in Mexico – you can read more about this case right here.
+The technology, that was tested in 2020, soon had to move from an idea to reality.
+With the onset of the coronavirus pandemic, restrictions on international travel meant that in the summer of 2020, PJM had to carry out its first fieldwork using mixed reality technology on a project in Mexico.

-And, of course, you are more than welcome to drop us a line in case you have questions or feedback.
+You are more than welcome to reach out to us below if you have any questions or feedback.